 Child Development and Family Studies Online Program

-Birth to Age 4 with Pre-K Certification Option
+Birth to Age 5 with Pre-K Certification Option

 Regents Bachelor of Arts

-required for graduation – and are encouraged to design their own individualized program
+In this program, students are encouraged to design their own individualized program

 of study based on their interests and specific career goals.

 Speech Pathology and Audiology

 Speech-language pathology and audiology are exciting professions in which practitioners provide services for individuals of all ages who have speech, voice, language, swallowing, hearing, and/or balance disorders.
 This pre-professional program emphasizes education in liberal studies, anatomy, and physiology of the speech and hearing mechanisms, development of speech and language skills, awareness of cultural diversity and its relationship to communication, phonetics, and a broad introduction to communication sciences and disorders.
 Students are first admitted to the pre-speech pathology and audiology (Pre-SPA) program of study and matriculate as such during their freshman and sophomore years.
 After completing the necessary Pre-SPA requirements, students may apply for admission to the bachelor of science degree program in Speech Pathology and Audiology.
 Learn more about the Speech Pathology and Audiology bachelor's programs.

 Multidisciplinary Studies in